Zerows/fry-code-runner-web/README.md

 docker exec -it code-fry-app bash (To log into code-fry-app container)

 docker-compose build (To build new images (run if you made any changes in your dockerfile))

+## Rake commands to setup the app

+1. docker exec -it code-fry-app bash (To log into code-fry-app container)
+2. rake db:create
+3. rake db:migrate
+4. bundle exec rspec (to execute rspec tests)
+5. rake rmq:publish (to publish messages to queue)